MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 *E-Commerce Search Engine Team*

 * Development and maintenance of a highly scalable product pipeline for indexing in a Solr cluster, ingesting over 10 million products daily
-* Frontend development of the product listings and search engine in React
+* React Frontend development of the product listings and search engine
-* Frontend & backend development of the shop backoffice in Vue.js
+* Vue.js Frontend & Scale backend development of the shop backoffice
 * SRE of the shop nginx reverse proxy serving over 100 million requests daily
 * Maintaining and administrating Kubernetes cluster (Administration Interest Group)